sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 This algorithm will create a tree in $$O(n \log n)$$ time, whose expected height is $$O(\log n)$$.The Las Vegas algorithm will never output a skew tree, but the Monte Carlo algorithm might with very low probability.

 Sophisticated randomized BSTs which perform well in face of random insertions and deletions are also present, but these are beyond the scope of this blog.
+Check out [Treaps](https://en.wikipedia.org/wiki/Treap) which uses random priorities and this [randomized binary search tree](http://algo.inria.fr/seminars/sem96-97/martinez.html), which uses random rebalancing.